Milind220/desktop-automation/portfolio_allocation/README.md

 ### Usage guide

-The ratio's in which you wish to distribute your money have to be set in the code (The line and variable are marked).
+The ratio's in which you wish to distribute your money have to be set in the ratios.rtf file.
 This ratio can be percentages, or even a relative ratio (example 1:2:1).
+I picked .rtf files for this purpose as they can be easily opened by most computers.
+I am also going to add Excel file reading capabilities soon.

 The funds to calculate can be entered either as a number or even a sum of two numbers.
 The sum of two numbers is useful as very often you need to add money, as well as check if your portfolio is still balanced.
 In this case, enter the number in the format: